microsoft/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

 Now that the connection is established, we will manually map the created Azure endpoint, AKS and Azure Container Registry to the build and release definitions.

-{% include note.html content= "If you encounter an error - ***TFS.WebApi.Exception: Page not found*** for Azure tasks in the build / release definition, you can fix this by typing a random text in the Azure Subscription field and click the **Refresh** icon next to it.
+{% include note.html content= "If you encounter an error - ***TFS.WebApi.Exception: Page not found*** for Azure tasks in the build / release definition, you can fix this by typing a random text in the Azure Subscription field and click on the **Refresh** icon next to it.
 Once the field is refreshed, you can select the endpoint from the drop down.
 This is due to a recent change in the Azure DevOps Release Management API.
 We are working on updating Azure DevOps Demo Generator to resolve this issue." %}

 1. Select the **Builds** section under the **Pipelines** hub and **Edit** the build definition **MyHealth.AKS.Build**.

    ![build](images/build.png)

 1. In **Run services** section under the **Tasks** tab, select the previously created endpoints from the dropdown for the parameters - **Azure subscription** and **Azure Container Registry** as shown.
-Repeat this for Build services, Push services and Lock services.
+Repeat this for the Build services, Push services and Lock services.
 Click the **Save** option.

     ![updateprocessbd](images/updateprocessbd.png)